JavaGT/wearetheuniversity.org/source/blog/2024/08/31/student-opinions-cuts.md

 ---

 Really good and such a privileged opportunity to be in a small course where it is easier to connect with lecturers and Students.
 It gave me an opportunity to explore my research with interests (arts scholars) which you don't get much of that in another big courses.
 It has opened my mind to learning so much more of the world and understanding what postgrad potentially would be like.
-It has also formed a community which the in a massive university is really extremely difficult to find.
+It has also formed a community which the in a massive university is really extremely difficult to find.---

----

 They were far and away my favourite courses.
 I learnt the most, connected with my peers and the academic staff, and felt the most deeply connected to the university.
 I would not have stayed studying here for so long if I hadn't had that connection.
 These courses were the norm for me in my language classes and my Classics classes beyond stage I courses, and they are the reason I loved my degree.
 I would not have done postgrad without them.
 In postgrad, small classes allowed me to actually ask questions and engage with course material deeply, which meant I got good grades and kept studying.
 I also made lifelong friends and got to know the department lecturers well.
 I loved my small class experience, and the idea of other people not getting the same opportunities as me, when they should be absolutely safe-guarded in a tertiary institution, makes me furious.

 ---